-The lifetime allowance is the total value of all pension benefits you can have without triggering an excess benefits tax charge.
-The lifetime allowance covers any pension benefits you have in all tax registered pension arrangements, not just the LGPS.
-The current lifetime allowance limit is £1,073,100.
+Up to 5 April 2023, the lifetime allowance was the total value of all pension benefits you could have without triggering an excess benefits tax charge.
+The lifetime allowance covered any pension benefits you have in all tax registered pension arrangements, not just the LGPS.
+The lifetime allowance limit in 2022/23 was £1,073,100.
+The Government announced that no one will pay a lifetime allowance tax charge from 6 April 2023.
+The lifetime allowance will be abolished completely from 6 April 2024.
+A limit on the amount of tax-free cash an individual can take when they take their pension will remain.